0x0elliot/massmailer/ReadMe.md

 <h1>How to use (Instructions for Gmail):</h1><br>
 <br>
 <b>Note: The only difference between the intructions of gmail and other smtp servers would just be that you won't need to turn on 2 Factor Authentication and set up an app password in others probably.</b><br><br>
-1. Go to https://myaccount.google.com/security and turn 2 Factor Authentication on (It's google's safety policy.)<br>
+1. Go to https://myaccount.google.com/security and turn 2 Factor Authentication on (It's google's safety policy.)<br><br>
-2. After turning 2 Factor Authentication on, Go to https://myaccount.google.com/apppasswords click on "Select app", Select "Other (Custom Name)" and click "Generate"<br>
+2. After turning 2 Factor Authentication on, Go to https://myaccount.google.com/apppasswords click on "Select app", Select "Other (Custom Name)" and click "Generate"<br><br>
 3. You will be given your password which you will later use while accessing this script.
-You can always make a new one and making a new one everytime is recommended to keep things secure.<br><br><b>Alternatively, you can use your own password by turning Access to less secure apps on but I don't recommend that for security reasons.</b><br><br>
+You can always make a new one and making a new one everytime is recommended to keep things secure.<br><br><b>Alternatively, you can use your own password by turning Access to less secure apps on but I don't recommend that for security reasons.</b><br><br><br>
 4. Git clone the script: